Meet the trans artist trading tattoos for top surgeries

-Although the national health service has a legal obligation to provide specialist care within eighteen weeks of a referral from a general practitioner, many trans patients wait years for a first appointment.
+Although the NHS (National Health Service) has a legal obligation to provide specialist care within 18 weeks of a referral from a general practitioner, many trans patients wait years for a first appointment.
 The coronavirus pandemic has further increased waiting times and stalled medical transitions that were underway.

-Without government support, many of the UK’s trans people have been left with no choice but to look to private healthcare.
-This has resulted in an ever-rising number of fundraisers to cover prohibitively high private treatment fees, with top surgeries costing up to £7,000.
+Without government support, many of the UK’s trans people have been left with no choice but to turn to private healthcare.
+This has resulted in an ever-rising number of fundraisers to cover prohibitively high private treatment fees, with top surgery (the removal of female breasts) costing up to £7,000.

 Unable to donate to these fundraisers personally, Billy began thinking of other ways to help.
-Having been tattooing their friends for years, they created an Instagram page to share previous work and new designs and launched TITS4TATS – a new platform that, just six months on, is supporting dozens of trans people who are crowdfunding for gender-affirming surgeries online.
+Having been tattooing their friends for years, they created an Instagram page to share previous work and new designs and launched TITS4TATS – a new platform that, just six months on, is supporting dozens of trans people who are crowdfunding online for gender-affirming surgeries.

 I first met Billy in September, when I was a TITS4TATS client visiting their old studio – a sunlit cubicle in a north London warehouse space shared between artists.
 The brick partition wall was strewn with the tattooist’s signature designs: shirtless cowboys with spurs, cigarettes and surgery scars; angels holding “trans rights” banners; and squatting devils taking dumps labelled “TERFs” – a jab at anti-trans ‘feminists’.